intbio-ncl/BiomationScripterLib/README.md

 ### Installation

+To install the latest release, install with pip: `pip install biomationscripter`

-Clone [the repository](https://github.com/intbio-ncl/BiomationScripter) on to your working area, and then choose one of the options below:
+To get the development code, clone [the repository](https://github.com/intbio-ncl/BiomationScripter) in to your working area, and then choose one of the options below:

 A. Run the following command to install the python package on your machine: